What is the Old Money Aesthetic?

 TRY suggests outfit combinations from the clothes you already own.
 Upload your wardrobe, pick an occasion, and get ideas that fit your style—including staples and formulas that work.

-Start with TRY
+Start with TRYFrequently Asked Questions

-What's the difference between old money aesthetic and preppy style?
+Is the old money aesthetic problematic?